Kong/docs.konghq.com/app/konnect/runtime-manager/kic.md

 Kong Ingress Controller (KIC) for Kubernetes configures {{site.base_gateway}} using Ingress or [Gateway API](https://gateway-api.sigs.k8s.io/) resources created inside a Kubernetes cluster.

 Beyond proxying the traffic coming into a Kubernetes cluster, KIC also lets you configure plugins, load balancing, health checking, and leverage all that {{site.base_gateway}} offers in a standalone installation.
-KIC runtime instances are compatible with all the same plugins as regular runtime instances (open source and enterprise).
+KIC runtime instances are compatible with all the plugins in the same subscription tier (Free, Plus, and Enterprise) as regular runtime instances.
 For more information, see [Plugin compatiblity](/konnect/compatibility/#plugin-compatibility).
 For more information about KIC, see [Kong Ingress Controller Design](/kubernetes-ingress-controller/latest/concepts/design/).

 By associating your KIC deployment with {{site.konnect_short_name}}, this read-only association allows you to view your runtime entities, such as routes and applications, from your Kubernetes resources in {{site.konnect_short_name}}.